hendrikp/Plugin_OSC/readme.md

 For redistribution please see license.txt.

+This plugin relies on [oscpkt](http://gruntthepeon.free.fr/oscpkt) a very lightweight OSC implementation.

 Installation / Integration
 ==========================
 Extract the files to your Cryengine SDK Folder so that the Code and BinXX/Plugins directory match up.